 Environmental stewardship remains a cornerstone of our business strategy.
-As a member of EPRA, we continue to adhere to EPRA's Best Practice Recommendations to ensure transparency in our sustainability reporting.
+As a member of the European Public Real Estate Association (EPRA), we continue to adhere to EPRA's Best Practice Recommendations to ensure transparency in our sustainability reporting.
 I am pleased to announce that, for the third consecutive year, our efforts were recognised with a Gold Award at the 2024 EPRA Sustainability Awards.
 This reflects our dedication to industry-leading standards in environmental and social responsibility reporting.

-The Company has entered into a framework agreement with a leading provider of green solutions for heating, sustainability and environmental, social and governance (ESG)

-for residential properties, to test and supply heating optimisation systems.
+The Company has entered into a framework agreement with a leading provider of green solutions for heating, sustainability and ESG for residential properties, to test and supply heating optimisation systems.
 Subject to successful testing, the Company intends a broader roll-out across a substantial part of the PRS Portfolio.